 We may select the type of spectral feature (generic equation) in the combo box located in the Visualization panel.

-We select the (A-B)/(A+B) equation covering the NDVI type of index discussed above.
-A new spectral feature is created called "F1:(A-B)/(A+B)".
-We click on the new entry in the list box.
-The spectral index is then computed for every pixel fo the image using default definition of A and B spectral ranges.
+After clicking on the new entry in the list box, the spectral index is computed for every pixel for the image using default definition of A and B spectral ranges.
 Pixel intensities are integrated (summed) in the specified A and B spectral ranges.
-For example, R_{1451:1489} (in LaTeX notaion) means integrated reflectance between 1451 and 1489 nm.
-Each of the spectral feature parametes (in our case A and B) are also highlighted by colored bars in the spectral plot .
-Note that the equation is displayed in the Visualization panel using wavelength definition in nanometers.
-The parameters listed can be also changed directly by specifying the wavelengths.
-When hovering over the image, the floating point spectral feature value is displayed in the status bar .
+For example, R_{1451:1489} (in LaTeX notation) means integrated reflectance between 1451 and 1489 nm.